slowpard/slowLODGen/README.md

 **Modlist:** [ROTS guide](https://docs.google.com/document/d/1FX-Zripwp-DG7lIxsOIU3byYw-dg_iZVnaEUokHgmo8/edit)

-Not sure if it is an effect of large retextures or ORC water effects but the integrated GPU is completely overwhelmed, so any relief on CPU doesn't bring any tangible performance benefits.
-To the extent that *completely switching off* LOD mods doesn't bring any significant performance increases.
+Not sure if it is the effect of large retextures or ORC water effects, but the integrated GPU is completely overwhelmed, so any relief on CPU doesn't bring any tangible performance benefits.
+In fact, *completely switching off* LOD mods doesn't bring any notable performance increases.
 Takeaway: ~~if you have an integrated GPU, use MTAEVWD~~ you have to know what performance bottlenecks for your system are.

 <img src="meta/benchmarks/LaptopPerformance.png" width="500"/>